HP OmniBook: OmniBook X 14-fe000

-The HP OmniBook X (14-fe000) is a laptop first announced in May 2024 as the first model of the current OmniBook line.
-Introduced as a next-generation AI-powered PC, it weighs at about 2.97 pounds and measures 12.32 × 8.8 × 0.56 inches in the front and 12.32 × 8.8 × 0.57 inches in the rear.
+The HP OmniBook X 14-fe000 is a laptop first announced in May 2024 as the first model of the current OmniBook line.
+It is part of the OmniBook X series of laptops as a next-generation AI-powered PC.
+It weighs at about 2.97 pounds and measures 12.32 × 8.8 × 0.56 inches in the front and 12.32 × 8.8 × 0.57 inches in the rear.
 It is powered by a Qualcomm Snapdragon X Elite processor with a dedicated NPU powered by the Snapdragon processor for accelerating AI applications, a Qualcomm Adreno GPU, a 14" OLED IPS touchscreen display with a 2240 × 1400 display resolution, 16 GB or 32 GB memory, and either a 512 GB, 1 TB or 2 TB solid-state drive.
 It also features a built-in 5MP webcam, as well as a Qualcomm Wi-Fi 6E or Wi-Fi 7 wireless card.
 Battery life of the OmniBook X is rated at about 26 hours.

 The OmniBook X came pre-installed with Windows 11 and includes the Copilot AI chatbot, Windows Studio Effects, and Poly Studio audio tuning.
 The OmniBook X is compliant with Microsoft's Copilot+ PC platform marketing brand, with also includes the addition of a dedicated Copilot key on the keyboard replacing the menu key found in previous keyboards.

+OmniBook Ultra

+The HP OmniBook Ultra is a line of laptops released in November 2024 as part of the current OmniBook line.
+It includes AI-powered laptops featuring 14" displays, and with Intel Core Ultra and AMD Ryzen AI processors.
+It succeeds the previous Spectre laptop series.